tgrecojs/thomasgreco.me-boilerplate/README.md

 ##Susy Custom Grid
 In addition to coming configured with Angular, the following SPA has been created using the Susy grid framework.
-I have kept the debug option on, so you can see the differences made to the grid when different values are passed in.
+I have kept the debug option on, so that anyone can easily get started in creating a custom grid made up of however many columns.
+In this specific case, I utilized a 12 column grid.
+Additionally, I created the navigation with the flex